Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Get free consultation

-9. Conclusion#
+11. Conclusion#

-Workforce authentication is no longer just an SSO UX detail, it’s a security and productivity decision.
+Workforce authentication is no longer just an SSO UX detail.
+It's a security and productivity decision.
 SSO reduced password sprawl, but it still relies on shared secrets that can be phished, stolen, or reused.

 Passkeys replace passwords with device-based public-key cryptography, delivering phishing-resistant MFA that fits into existing IdP/SSO flows while reducing reset tickets and speeding up logins.
 For most organizations, device-bound passkeys are the best default because they enforce managed-device access, reduce Shadow IT, and enable fast offboarding.
 Hardware security keys remain ideal for shared-device environments and strict compliance cases.

-In this article we have also covered the following questions:
+In this article we covered:

 Share this article